HecTechDefender/Deploying-Wazuh-SIEM/README.md

  ###

 <h2>Description</h2>
 This project covers the deployment of Wazuh, enabling us to monitor file and Windows registry changes, identify unauthorized processes, and implement comprehensive security measures.
-This open-source Security Information and Event Management (SIEM) system serves as a powerful tool designed to empower users in safeguarding their devices and networks with the expertise of cybersecurity professionals.
+This open-source Security Information and Event Management (SIEM) system serves as a powerful tool designed to empower users in safeguarding their devices and networks.
 <br />